 These are different than essential oils and are meant for food.

-I wouldn’t recommend adding essential oils as there really isn’t any concrete evidence stating that they are safe to ingest (especially for babies and toddlers).
+I would not recommend adding them to playdoh as there really isn’t any concrete evidence stating that essential oils safe to ingest (especially for babies and toddlers).

 Here are the ingredients that you will need:

 ♦ Large Marshmallows

 ♦ Coconut Oil

 You will also need a microwave (so it’s technically no bake/cook) but if you don’t have one you can melt the marshmallows on the stove top, but you will have to pay close attention and remove the mixture as soon as things start melting together.

 Head over to One Little Project for full instructions.

 This recipe is so simple and only requires 2 ingredients: Nutella (½ a cup) and icing sugar (½ a cup plus 1 tablespoon).

 You can find all the details at Still Playing School.